 The Heart of Childhood (7–14)

-This phase is the bridge between infancy and adolescence and is characterized by the development within the child of a vivid life of imagination — the beginning of an inwardizing of experience which if fostered will become the basis for conscious personal experience in adult life.
+The primary years create the bridge between infancy and adolescence and are characterised by the development of a vivid life of imagination, which becomes the basis for conscious personal experience in adult life.

-The child in this period lives strongly in a world of pictures — those that are presented to them and those which they form themselves.
-In this phase, if supported to do so, children naturally think poetically, in imagery — their thinking is a feeling-thinking rather that the analytical abstract thinking which comes later.
-If they are allowed the time and the space to live into the pictures and the imaginative experiences presented to them, they will carry with them into adult life, vivid and strong powers of imagination and will be capable of inspired insights.
-The life of Feeling predominates at this time and a sense for beauty.
-As the child moves through the phase, the faculty for more conscious and consecutive thought emerges but the pictorial world of the imagination remains the child’s most precious asset.
+The child in this developmental phase lives strongly in a world of pictures; those that are presented to them and those which they form themselves.
+IDuring this time children naturally think poetically, in imagery.
+Their thinking is a feeling-thinking rather than analytical abstract thinking which comes later.
+If they are allowed the time and the space to live into the pictures and imaginative experiences presented to them, they will carry with them into adult life, vivid and strong powers of imagination and will be capable of inspired insights.
+The child's feeling life predominates at this time and a sense for beauty.
+As the child moves through this phase, the faculty for more conscious and consecutive thought emerges, but the pictorial world of the imagination remains the child’s most precious asset.

 With puberty, children enter into the third phase of their development.
-This phase is characterized by a wish to make one's life one’s own.
+This phase is characterised by a wish to make one's life one’s own.